Khodge15/Kickstarter-Analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  1. May is the most frequest month to launch a new fundraising campaign and December is the least frequent.
+  2. Theater fundraisers are largerly more succesful than not regardless of launch date.

 - What can you conclude about the Outcomes based on Goals?
+Based on the line graph there were no fundraisers over $45,000.
+There dosent seem to be a pattern on outcmes vs goals in predicting success or failure of a fundraiser.

 - What are some limitations of this dataset?
+One limitation in this data set is a variable on methods of reaching potential doners and a variable for actual money donated.
+There is a variable to how much money was pledged but how many people actaully followed through?

 - What are some other possible tables and/or graphs that we could create?
+  1. A data table and line graph simialr to the outcome based on goals with launch date and pledged to see if that gives more information on the impact on launch date.
+Do people give more in the spring and summer than other times of the year?
+  2. Analysis on the duration of the fundraiser and outcomes might be insightful as well.
+I would create a column subtractng the end date from the launch date to find out how many weeks or months a fundraiser was active and then use a table and line graphs similar to the ones for outcomes based on goals.